 Edinburgh University launches an investigation into threats of rape made by members of an American-style "fraternity" organisation.

 The base of a concrete bollard that killed a child at the Royal Highland Show was in a "bad condition", a court hears.

 A female passenger is being taken to hospital following a crash between a bus, a Land Rover pulling a trailer of sheep and a car in Midlothian.

 A 30-year-old man has died after being struck by a train close to Edinburgh Park station.

 Acoustic tags on fish to study their behaviour are causing them to be easily hunted and eaten by seals

-A selection of your pictures of Scotland sent in between 24 and 31 October
+A selection of your pictures taken across Scotland

 Officials deny owning a swarm of bees that attached to the Scottish Parliament's former visitors' entrance in Edinburgh.